UP-RS-ESP/mfdrouting/README.md

     -------
     a : ndarray
         The specific catchment area matrix on the same grid as z (DEM).

+## Bugs

+In case you receive a segmentation fault it is likely that the cause is a stack overflow.
+Please try running your Python scripts in a shell with an unlimited stack size.
+On Linux run

+    $ ulimit -s unlimited

+in your shell of choice.

 [id1]: http://dx.doi.org/10.1016/0098-3004(91)90048-i "Calculating catchment area with divergent flow based on a regular grid.
 T. Graham Freeman, Computers & Geosciences (1991)."